shieldworks/aegis-web/docs/register.md

 The advantage of this approach is: you are in charge.
 The downside of it is: Well, you are in charge 🙂.

-But, jokes aside, without a sidecar your application will have to be more tightly-bound to **Aegis**.
+But, jokes aside, your application will have to be more tightly bound to **Aegis** without a sidecar.

-When you use a sidecar, however, your application does not have any idea of **Aegis**’s existence.
+However, when you use a sidecar, your application does not have any idea of **Aegis**’s existence.
 From its perspective, it is merely reading from a file that something magically updates every once in a while.
 This “*separation of concerns*” can make your application architecture more adaptable to changes.

 As in anything, there is no one true way to do it.
-Your apprach will depend on your project’s requirements.
+Your approach will depend on your project’s requirements.

-That part taken care of, let’s deploy a workload that does not use a sidecar.
+That part taken care of; let’s deploy a workload that does not use a sidecar.

 Here is the deployment manifest for our workload: